byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ### **Operation: `@new`**

 `@new` is the main operation used with Tridy, as without it, Tridy modules would not be composable to begin with. `@new` creates a new module where the definition clauses on its right-hand side are taken in as arguments (including the "raw" input clauses), and then copies this module to the tree data structure of all modules where the subsequent context expression given through `@in` becomes true.
 If there is no `@in`, it is placed only at the root module.
 Thus, a module created through `@new` becomes a sub-module of the context to which it is provided.
-Using `@new` is never an idempotent operation.
+Using `@new` is not an idempotent operation.

 `@none` may be used in place of any arguments, though while having no effect over simply leaving the definition clause where `@none` would happen to be used as undefined.